ArdanaLabs/dUSD/docs/reasoning/dusd-testing-spec.md

 ## Auction Tests

 ## Buffer Tests

 - Can't start auction without admin probably more?

 ## Attack tests

-As these are attack tests of onchain code they should all fail at script evaluation
+As these are attack tests of onchain code they should all fail at script evaluation.
+We should make some tools for more specific requirements on how and when things fail than we have in hello world.
+We should probably even test that contracts with traces fail with the expected traces.

 ### Protocol parameter utxo
 - Can't edit without admin